dart-archive/mime/CONTRIBUTING.md

 Contributions made by corporations are covered by a different agreement than the one above, the
 [Software Grant and Corporate Contributor License Agreement](https://developers.google.com/open-source/cla/corporate).

+### Adding an extension to an existing MIME type
+If a MIME type ends up with multiple extensions, it is recommended to define a preferred extension in `_preferredExtensionsMap` in `extension.dart`